-Misdiagnoses, surgical mistakes, and delayed diagnosis are common examples that could form the underlying basis of a Mexico medical malpractice lawsuit.
-To establish the existence of medical malpractice, a Mexico attorney would be required to prove the following elements on behalf of an injured person:
+Misdiagnoses, surgical mistakes, and delayed diagnosis are common examples that could form the underlying basis of a Mexico, MO medical malpractice lawsuit.
+To establish the existence of medical malpractice, a Mexico, Missouri attorney would be required to prove the following elements on behalf of an injured person:

 As stated in Missouri Revised Statutes §538.225, when a plaintiff files a lawsuit alleging medical malpractice, they must present an affidavit affirming that they have secured the written opinion of a qualified medical professional.
 The affidavit must declare the medical expert’s opinion that the defendant failed to render the care that a reasonably careful medical professional would have in a similar scenario and that the defendant’s negligence resulted in harm to the plaintiff.

 The law requires this affidavit to be filed no later than 90 days from the time a suit is filed.
 In certain cases, an extension could be accorded.
 If a plaintiff does not file the accompanying affidavit by the deadline, the court could dismiss their case.

 Mo.
 Rev. Stat. §516.105 provides a two-year window from the date of the alleged malpractice to file a civil lawsuit claiming compensation.
 When the malpractice involves a medical professional leaving a foreign object, such as a medical instrument, inside the victim, or failing to tell the individual their medical test results, the two-year statutory clock would not start ticking until the date the error was discovered, or reasonably could have been discovered.